lambda-dom/spell_revisions/spell_revisions/docs/modders.md

 ## B. 3.
 VVCs.

 Name the .vvc and required .bam animations identically with a fixed, statically defined name prefixed by the global prefix (for now settled on `dl`).
 The symbolic names are derived from the spells they are attached to.

+## B. 4.
+Projectiles.

+Same naming scheme as .vvc *but* this will probably change as now these are all *new* resources and we should rather, in some instances, override existing resources.
+This is particularly true for projectiles with a label suffixed sr.